describo/describo.github.io/src/docs/guide/register.md

 :::

-On the dashboard, in the panel titled `Registration / AI Credits`, get started by entering your email address:
+On the dashboard, in the panel titled `Registration / Credits`, get started by entering your email
+address:

 <ImageComponent src="/images/configuration/subscribe1.webp" />